gds-operations/vcloud-walker/README.md

 ### Credentials

 You will need to specify the credentials for your VMware environment.
-As Vcloud-walker uses fog to query the VMware api, you will need to create a `.fog` file containing these credentials.
+Vcloud-walker uses fog to query the VMware api, which offers two ways to do this.

+#### 1. Create a `.fog` file containing your credentials

 An example of .fog file is:

 ````
 default:
   vcloud_director_username: 'user_id@org_id'